 Lululemon: Lululemon is another excellent example of an omnichannel retailer.
 They have brick-and-mortar stores, an e-commerce site, and a mobile app.
 They also have a very popular blog and social accounts where they share content related to health and wellness, product discounts, and tips to help achieve your fitness goals.

-Similar to Nike, all their different channels work together to provide a consistent experience no matter where you take your shopping experience.
+Like Nike, all their channels work together to provide a consistent experience no matter where you take your shopping experience.

 Lululemon also does a great job of using digital channels to drive traffic to their brick-and-mortar stores.
-They often post store events on their social media accounts and invite users to join them in-store.
+They often post store events on social media and invite users to join in-store.

 Apple: Apple is the king of omnichannel marketing.
 I know this because I am an Apple fanboy.
 I refuse to use any other product.
-They have Apple Stores everywhere, making it convenient to purchase their products directly on their website.
+They have Apple Stores everywhere, making purchasing their products directly on their website convenient.

 Omnichannel Marketing for B2B, Tech, and SaaS Brands

 In 2021, McKinsey released a study, B2B sales: Omnichannel Everywhere, Every Time, showing that B2B buyers use up to ten or more social media and online channels to interact with technology suppliers.
 This number has doubled since 2016.

 The same study references five factors that B2B and technology brands go through when adopting an omnichannel approach.
 They move from a multichannel marketing model, where disparate channels exist, to a fully integrated omnichannel marketing strategy where everything is connected.
 These factors include customer-centricity, a holistic approach, proactive channel conflict management, strong digital foundations, and agile collaboration across all marketing functions.